 Semi-empirical (SE) methods are computationally attractive alternative for ab initio methods, especially when medium and large molecules are subject of study.
-For treating the electron Hamiltonian easily, we can consider two kinds of approximations: in first place, Coulomb integrals are set to be zero in long distance interactions and in the second place, interchange integrals are often replaced by analytical expressions with parameters, which are either experimentally or theoretically determined.
+For treating the electron Hamiltonian easily, we can consider two kinds of approximations: in first place, Coulomb integrals are set to be zero in long distance interactions and in the second place, interchange integrals are often replaced by analytical expressions with parameters, which are either experimentally or theoretically determined22.
 Different semi-empirical methods are largely characterized by their different parameter sets.
 Another distinctive approximation in SE methodologies is to take into account only valence electrons.
 Formerly, SE methods considered only part of the valence electrons of conjugated molecules.
-Thus, only $\pi$ -electrons were treated explicitly into the electron Hamiltonian; the effects of $\sigma$ electrons and the nuclei were incorporated in a type of effective electron Hamiltonian.
+Thus, only π -electrons were treated explicitly into the electron Hamiltonian; the effects of σ electrons and the nuclei were incorporated in a type of effective electron Hamiltonian23.
 Currently, SE methods consider all of the valence electron not only in conjugated molecules but also in organometalic and in a great variety of organic compounds.

-It is possible to classify the SE methods into two general categories: SE theories that use a Hamiltonian composed by the sum of one-electronic contributions and those that consider both one-electronic terms and two electron repulsion terms.
+It is possible to classify the SE methods into two general categories: SE theories that use a Hamiltonian composed by the sum of one-electronic contributions and those that consider both one-electronic terms and two electron repulsion terms22.
 The most important one-electron SE method for non-planar molecules is the extended Hückel theory (EH).
-The method was further developed and widely applied by Hoffman.
-It was found that the EH method gave appropriate value for bond length of soft polar molecules, but failed in the prediction for strong polar molecules.
-The EH method is also unable to predict appropriate values for dipolar moments, internal rotation barriers and molecular conformations.
+The method was further developed and widely applied by Hoffman22.
+It was found that the EH method gave appropriate value for bond length of soft polar molecules, but failed in the prediction for strong polar molecules21.
+The EH method is also unable to predict appropriate values for dipolar moments, internal rotation barriers and molecular conformations22.
 Owing to these drawbacks, the results of the EH method should be used in a qualitative way.
 The SE theories that consider both one-electron term and two-electron term approximate the overlap integrals in different way.
-However, most of them apply the approximated as the Kronecker delta.
+However, most of them apply the approximation of zero differential overlap (ZDO).
+According to that, the integral overlap is approximated as the Kronecker delta21.
 Among the methods that apply the ZDO approximation are CNDO, INDO, PNDO, MINDO, MNDO, AM1 y PM3.

 Semi-empirical methods are more expensive than the molecular mechanics method, but they allow breaking of bonds and take electronic effects explicitly into account, which molecular mechanics cannot.
 Semi-empirical methods are appropriate, among others, for very large systems for which they are only computationally practical quantum mechanical methods, for a first step in a study of large and complex systems (see Ref.
-24 for application in catalysis) and, for obtaining qualitative information about molecular properties (such as molecular orbitals, atomic charges and vibrational normal modes).
-Important shortcomings of semi-empirical methods are low reliability (particularly for transition states and hydrogen bonding) and lack of reliable parameters for transition metals which are concerned in most homogeneous and heterogeneous catalytic phenomena.
+24 for application in catalysis) and, for obtaining qualitative information about molecular properties (such as molecular orbitals, atomic charges and vibrational normal modes)25.
+Important shortcomings of semi-empirical methods are low reliability (particularly for transition states and hydrogen bonding) and lack of reliable parameters for transition metals which are concerned in most homogeneous and heterogeneous catalytic phenomena^{4,25}.